ArtemisWebb/covidvis/README.md

 # covidvis
 A set of visualisations for coronavirus data, using the altair libraries.
+Packaged in a jupyter notebook.

 The data used is from this link: https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset/data